tiepdotme/reangdeba.xyz/misc/me.markdown

 a) He'd been asked a few times if he's from China or Nepal or Bhutan.
 <br>
 b) This helps him appreciate the diverse world he lives in.
 He's grateful. 😃

+> "When life itself is lunatic, who knows where the madness lies?" <br> &mdash; Tara Westover

 Here is his [bucket](/bucket/) list.
 [Here](/courses/) is a list of courses that he took at IIT Kanpur.